progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The book’s first eight chapters deal almost exclusively with porcelain commands.
 But in this chapter, you’ll be dealing mostly with the lower-level plumbing commands, because they give you access to the inner workings of Git and help demonstrate how and why Git does what it does.
 These commands aren’t meant to be used manually on the command line, but rather to be used as building blocks for new tools and custom scripts.-->

 Die ersten acht Kapitel dieses Buches haben sich fast ausschließlich mit „porcelain“ Befehlen befaßt.
-In diesem Kapitel gehen wir dagegen auf die zugrundeliegenden „plumbing“ Befehle ein, u.a. weil sie dir den Zugriff auf Gits innere Abläufe ermöglichen, und weil sie dabei helfen, zu verstehen, warum Git tut, was es tut.
+In diesem Kapitel gehen wir dagegen auf die zugrundeliegenden „plumbing“ Befehle ein, u.a. weil sie Dir den Zugriff auf Gits innere Abläufe ermöglichen, und weil sie dabei helfen, zu verstehen, warum Git tut, was es tut.
 Diese Befehle sind nicht unbedingt dazu bestimmt direkt (xxx on the command line xxx) ausgeführt zu werden, sondern sind als Bausteine für Werkzeuge und Scripts gemeint.

 <!--When you run `git init` in a new or existing directory, Git creates the `.git` directory, which is where almost everything that Git stores and manipulates is located.
 If you want to back up or clone your repository, copying this single directory elsewhere gives you nearly everything you need.
 This entire chapter basically deals with the stuff in this directory.
 Here’s what it looks like:-->